fish-shell/fish-shell/doc_src/index.rst

 Installation and Start
 ======================

 This section describes how to install, uninstall, start, and exit the fish shell.
-It also explains how to make fish the default shell:
+It also explains how to make fish the default shell.

-- `Installation`_: How to install fish
-- `Starting and Exiting`_ How to start and exit a fish shell
-- `Executing Bash`_: How to execute bash commands in fish
-- `Default Shell`_: How to make fish the default shell
-- `Uninstalling`_: How to uninstall fish

 Installation
 ------------